carloscastellanos/teaching/STAR701/colloquy/colloquy.md

 - Allow webcam access

 ## Step 1: The Basic World
+We will create two "entities": a seeker (like Pask's "female" mobile that seeks light) and a beacon (like a "male" mobile that emits a signal).

 Copy and paste this code into your p5.js editor

 ```